iOffice/ioffice.github.io/api/api.md

             }
         }

 Note: Many of the `List of all XXXX` endpoints that return a collection have a `/count` variation that will return the number of available records.
-Filtering is not supported by the `/count` endpoint.
+All parameters supported by the main endpoint are supported by the `/count` endpoint.

 + e.g. To retrieve the total number of users available: `/users/count`

 + e.g. To retrieve the total number of category items available: `/categories/items/count`

++ e.g. To retrieve the total number of buildings in a city: `/buildings/count?locationSearch={city,state}`